m1el/m1el.github.io/_posts/2021-10-30-refterm-hash.md

 ## Flaw 1: Padding weakness

 The [input padding][padding-src] is done by zero-padding.
-This means that inputs that if the last block ends with zeros, the result of processing this block is going to be the same as if that block was right-trimmed of nul bytes.
+This means that if the last block ends with zeros, the result of processing this block is going to be the same as if that block was right-trimmed of nul bytes.

 ```